CJ-Felicitas/CJ-Felicitas/README.md

-I code for a living.
-(I'm a software engineer btw)
+I write codes and do computer stuffs for a living.